 During winter, it is essential that schools communicate effectively with families of English language learners (ELLs) about school closing, schedules, and resources related to winter weather.
 This is particularly important for newcomer families who are experiencing their first winter.

-These tips offer ideas on communicating with ELL families, as well as multilingual resources from schools around the country ― and Canada!
-While some of these tips focus on new immigrants and refugees, the ideas here provide helpful guidance on ensuring that all families have the information they need to stay safe.
+These tips offer ideas on communicating with ELL families, as well as multilingual resources from schools around the country and Canada.
+While some of these tips focus on immigrants, the ideas here provide helpful guidance on ensuring that all families have the information they need to stay safe.

 Note: Some of this information should be shared with families at the beginning of the school year or whenever new students enroll; other ideas here would be great topics for family events.

 Families can face a range of challenges that are exacerbated by the winter weather, including:

 - higher rates of infection and illness during cold and flu season (on top of COVID-19 surges and waves of illnesses such as RSV)

 - economic insecurity regarding housing, heating, and food